jawadhoot/resume/docs/index.md

 RnD portfolio compromise of 7 application, used by Food tech Scientist, 1 open source application, 3 proprietary applications, 3 commercial-off-the-shelf (COTS) packaged solutions.
 4 application are in production and 3 COTS are in customization phase.

-- Migration of application from on-premise to cloud.
+- Migrate application from on-premise to cloud.
-- Deployment of Dev environment for Application in development.
+- Design and Deploy Dev environment for Application in development.
-- Governing of policies regarding application security, application upgrades.
+- Govern policies for application security and application upgrades.
 - System Designing for Business and Application needs.
-- Assisting solution Owner, solution Architect, project managers in decision-making.
+- Analyse technical impact, solution architects, project managers in decision-making.

 ### CI/CD Pipeline